vincent-chapron/gitcheck/README.md

 ## Use

-I work on symfony projects and sometimes I need to make change in my vendor.
+I work on Symfony projects and sometimes I need to make change in my vendor.

-It can be easily to lost where I change something, so i just need to use gitcheck.
+It can be easy to lose where I change something, so I just need to use gitcheck.

 ```bash
 gitcheck
 ```

-Here an example of the result:
+Here is an example of the result:
 ```bash
 (1) path: ./vendor/victoire/victoire/
  M composer.json